LOADING ...

 "All Night"

-This piece was by the imagery of a Japanese
+piece was inspired by the imagery of a Japanese

-were lit not only to mark the new year,
+bonfires were lit not to mark the new year,

-but to warm the of the departed. - L.M.
+but to the souls of the departed. - L.M.

 "Bonny Portmore"